boost-edu-tools/gitinspectorgui/docs/api/error-handling.md

-# PyO3 Error Handling
+# Plugin Error Handling

-Error handling patterns for GitInspectorGUI PyO3 Python integration.
+Error handling patterns for GitInspectorGUI tauri-plugin-python integration.

 ## Overview

-With PyO3 integration, errors are handled through native Python exceptions that are automatically converted to Rust error types.
-No HTTP status codes or network errors are involved - this is direct function call error handling within a single process.
+With tauri-plugin-python integration, errors are handled through automatic conversion between Python exceptions and JavaScript errors.
+The plugin manages all error conversion, eliminating the need for manual error handling code.

-**Error Flow**: Python exceptions are automatically converted to Rust error types by PyO3.
-For architecture details, see [PyO3 Integration](../architecture/design-decisions.md).
+**Error Flow**: Python exceptions are automatically converted to JavaScript errors by tauri-plugin-python.
+For architecture details, see [Plugin Architecture](../architecture/design-decisions.md).

 ## Error Types